First Principles Prediction of the Landau Parameter for Fermi Liquids near the Unitarity Limit: Introduction

 \section{Introduction}

-The low energy description of Fermi liquids has been text book material for many years now.
+The low energy description of Fermi liquids has been textbook material for many years now.
 Above the critical temperature one can make predictions for observables in terms of a collection of material dependent Landau parameter(s) $f_l$, to leading order in an expansion in $E/E_F$.
 Whether considering a metal, or a gas, in general, these couplings are treated as unknown parameters whose values can be determined by independent measurements.
 However, one might hope that for systems with enhanced symmetries, the couplings might be predictable.
-As such, it would seem that fermions at unitarity would be a compelling system as it manifests the maximal Schrodinger group symmetry.
-These systems show universal behavior as a consequence of the divergent scattering length.
+As such, it would seem that fermions at unitarity would be a compelling system, as it manifests the maximal Schrodinger group symmetry.
+These systems exhibit universal behavior as a consequence of the divergent scattering length.
 Recent experimental progress in producing such ``uniform quantum gases" \cite{exp} via boxed traps, has opened the door to the study of such ideal systems.

 However, fermions in the unitary limit can not be described by the canonical Fermi liquid EFT (as described e.g. in \cite{eft}) because there is no way to non-linearly realize the spontaneously broken conformal and boost invariance and maintain Fermi liquid behavior, as shown in \cite{RS,RS2}.
 At present we do not know how to calculate in a systematic expansion in the unitary limit.
 Here we will instead calculate far enough away from unitarity that we can treat it as a Fermi liquid but close enough to keep some approximate symmetries.
-By doing so we will able to predict the aforementioned Landau parameters.
+By doing so we will able to predict the aforementioned Landau parameters in a regime where weak coupling $k_F a$ calculations fail.
+Making any systematic first principle prediction for a strongly coupled theory is an extreme theoretical challenge, and we manage to do so only in a narrow range of parameter space.